Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 7870 should be just a bit faster than the GeForce GTX 660 Ti overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 7870 should be a bit faster than the GeForce GTX 660 Ti overall. (explain)

-Texel RateThe GeForce GTX 660 Ti is much (more or less 28%) faster with regards to anisotropic filtering than the Radeon HD 7870. (explain)
+Texel RateThe GeForce GTX 660 Ti should be much (about 28%) better at texture filtering than the Radeon HD 7870. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon HD 7870 is the winner, by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon HD 7870 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison